alt3/Docusaurus.Powershell/website/docs/introduction.md

-Instead of reinventing the wheel and failing in an area where PowerShell does not excel (frontend development), this project provides a bridge between your [PowerShell Comment-Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-6) and [Docusaurus v2](https://v2.docusaurus.io/), a static website generator written in React, with an empahasis on ease-of-use.
+Instead of reinventing the wheel and failing in an area where PowerShell does not excel (frontend development), this project provides a bridge between your [PowerShell Comment-Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help?view=powershell-6) and [Docusaurus](https://docusaurus.io/), a static website generator written in React, with an empahasis on ease-of-use.

 This cross-technology approach allows you to focus on documenting your modules without having